jackwoneill/NDraft/README.md

 # Todo
 Currently prototyped, many routes must be removed/actions to be changed.
 Frontend display bugs.
 Lineup builder is prototyped so it likely has a few bugs that will appear.
 Add new paypal business account.
+Locate service with both REST and streaming API to handle updating of live scores and player costs.
+In real-world scenario, SSN's must be verified - a key reason why this is not in production, SSN verification is scary.